okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/okta-account-management-policy/main/index.md

 ### Policy configuration

 There are three primary use cases for the Okta account management policy.
 Each one adds a rule to the policy, so you can skip any that you don't need.
-However, if your org doesn't use phishing-resistant authenticators yet, start by enrolling your first phishing-resistant authenticator.
+However, if your org doesn't use phishing-resistant authenticators yet, start by enrolling your first phishing-resistant authenticator:

 - [Add a rule for your first phishing-resistant authenticator](#add-a-rule-for-your-first-phishing-resistant-authenticator)
 - [Add a rule for authenticator enrollment](#add-a-rule-for-authenticator-enrollment)